 The course opened for racing on 11th January 2015 with the first public raceday on 1st February in the same year.
-Throughout the two and a half years the course has been in operation, it has gone from strength to strength, offering a huge variety of raceday and non-raceday events including, but not limited to, live music concerts, obstacle races, family fun days, wedding exhibitions and Arabian race fixtures.
+Since then it has gone from strength to strength, offering a huge variety of raceday and non-raceday events including, but not limited to, live music concerts, family fun days, conferences, wedding exhibitions, food festivals, obstacle races and Arabian race fixtures.

-2015 saw the course host an inaugural music event when Madness played an outdoor concert after racing.
+2015 saw the course host its inaugural major music event when Madness played an outdoor concert after racing.
 A great event saw a crowd of around 7,000 guests enjoy a full evening of racing followed by some rousing renditions of some of the best Ska hits of the 1980’s.
-With a total attendance of approximately 80,000, the first year of operation was a great success and has provided a platform from which the racecourse has grown year on year to date.
+With a total attendance of approximately 80,000, the first year of operation was a great success and provided a platform from which the racecourse has grown year on year to date by offering significantly higher prize money then its peers across its 58 scheduled fixtures, the course also attached plenty of the top quality horses in its debut year.
+Chief among those was Covert trained by Hugo Palmer.
+She won her first race here before landing the Irish Oaks Classic race just a few months later.
 2015 finished on a high when Channel 4 Racing covered the fixture on 27th December, following the abandonment of some jumps fixtures – the huge advantage of boasting a top of the range all-weather surface!

-The second year of racing at Chelmsford City saw not only some great live music from the likes of Simply Red, Rick Astley and Jools Holland, but also a huge increase in attendance, a more prominent local presence and some top-class Arabian horse racing.
-In a gesture of huge confidence from the racing community, the course was selected as the best place to stage the rearranged Group 3 Greenham Stakes following the decision to call off the original Newbury fixture.
-This is a fantastic accolade for such a young track and one which was handled with aplomb by all the staff at incredibly short notice.
+The second year of quality racing at Chelmsford City saw not only some great live music from the likes of Simply Red, Rick Astley and Jools Holland, but also a huge increase in attendance, a more prominent local presence and some top-class Arabian horse racing.
+In a gesture of huge confidence from the racing community, the course was selected to stage the prestigious rearranged Greenham meeting following the decision to call off the original Newbury fixture.
+This card included three group races and it was a fantastic accolade for such a young track.
+It was a day handled with aplomb by all the staff at incredibly short notice.

 © 2018 Chelmsford City Racecourse, All rights reserved